-As of December 31, 2022, we had \$577 million borrowed under our credit facilities and cash and cash equivalents of \$18.4 million (including short-term investments).
-As of March 9, 2023, we had \$644 million borrowed under our credit facilities and cash and cash equivalents of \$11.6 million (including short-term investments).
+As of December 31, 2022, we had \$0.7 million borrowed under our subscription credit facility and cash and cash equivalents of \$0.7 million.
+We do not routinely use leverage, and there are many days when there are no borrowings outstanding under our subscription credit facility.
+As of March 9, 2023, we had no borrowings outstanding under our subscription credit facility and cash and cash equivalents of \$3.7 million.